jupiterjs/javascriptmvc-site/public/tutorials/examples/srchr.md

 @page srchr Srchr
 @parent examples 0

 Srchr searches several data sources for content and displays it to the user.
-See it in action [here](http://javascriptmvc.com/srchr/).
+See it in action [here](http://donejs.com/srchr/).
 This article covers:

 - Installing Srchr
-- The ideas behind JavaScriptMVC (JMVC)
+- The ideas behind DoneJS
-- How JMVC enables code separation
+- How DoneJS enables code separation
 - Srchr's architecture

 This article will talk about the architecture of the Srchr application, and how event oriented architecture can help you build loosely coupled, scalable applications.
 You will also learn how to assemble small pieces of functionality into the full blown application.